Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

-This recovery video doesn’t give you as much recovery like the first month’s recovery video did.
+This recovery video doesn’t give you as much improvement as the first month’s recovery video did.
 Expect some intermittent strength exercises mixed in.
-They should have come up with another name besides “recovery” for this one.
+They should have devised another name besides “recovery” for this one.

-On top of the nine workouts you receive with insanity, you also receive four bonus gifts that I will be talking about in more detail down below.
+On top of the nine workouts you receive with Insanity, you also receive four bonus gifts that I will discuss in more detail below.

 Cize Review.
 What is Cize?

-Cize is a four-week exercise program in which you will be taught professionally choreographed routines, and will be able to dance your way to a fitter and healthier body.
-Shaun T has brought the most current choreography to the Cize program.
-He is also made it easy enough to follow along for a wide range of individuals with different skill sets.
+Cize is a four-week exercise program in which you will be taught professionally choreographed routines and will be able to dance your way to a fitter and healthier body.
+Shaun T has brought the most contemporary choreography to the Cize program.
+He is also made it easy enough to follow a wide range of individuals with different skill sets.

 Does Cize work?

-If your client is trying to build muscle mass, this is not the program for them.
+If your client is trying to build muscle mass, this program is not for them.
 I would instead check out some other beach body products such as Body beast or master hammer and chisel.

-If your client’s number one goal is to simply lose weight and body fat, this program can be extremely beneficial to them.
-If they are not able to get yourself motivated to hop on a treadmill for an hour, this might be the only type of cardio that can keep you motivated.
+If your client’s number one goal is to lose weight and body fat, this program can be extremely beneficial to them.
+If they cannot get motivated to hop on a treadmill for an hour, this might be the only type of cardio to keep them motivated.
 I have a lot of clients of personal training that can’t sit on the bike or run on the treadmill due to boredom.

 I also think that Cize works very well for elderly individuals or people that are just getting started with exercise.
 They do a great job of starting off slow and gradually increasing the intensity over the course of the program.
-Another reason that Cize works because you can also increase the difficulty of the program by trying the intense schedule after you have already completed the beginner’s schedule.
+Another reason that Cize works is that you can increase the program’s difficulty by trying the intense schedule after completing the beginner’s plan.

 Turbo Fire Review.
 What are the concepts behind Turbo fire?

-The main concepts are based on high-intensity interval training, otherwise known as HIIT.
-Unlike some of the other at-home workout programs, HIIT is based on tons of peer-reviewed scientific articles that show the benefits of it.
-For my personal training clients that do not like long steady state cardio, I recommend short bouts of HIIT a few times.
+The central concepts are based on high-intensity interval training or HIIT.
+Unlike some other at-home workout programs, HIIT is based on tons of peer-reviewed scientific articles showing its benefits.
+I recommend short bouts of HIIT a few times for my personal training clients that do not like long steady, state cardio.
 This is the best way to shed body fat as fast as possible.

-Chalene and the Turbo fire crew rename HIIT and call it “fire drills” in this workout program.
-The concept is simple, go as hard as you can (within any exercise) for a certain time, then rest and repeat.
-The reason this type of training works so well is that it shocks your body and will burn calories long after the exercise session ends.
+Chalene and the Turbo fire crew rename HIIT and called it “fire drills” in this workout program.
+The concept is simple, go as hard as you can (within any exercise) for a specific time, then rest and repeat.
+This type of training works so well because it shocks your body and will burn calories long after the exercise session ends.

-The workouts themselves combine a lot of different types of exercise including dance, kickboxing, body weight exercises, aerobic exercise and some resistance training with the bands.
+The workouts combine many different types of exercise, including dance, kickboxing, body weight exercises, aerobic exercise, and some resistance training with the bands.

-I get a lot of people that ask me does Turbo fire work?
-It depends on what the goal you have coming into the program.
-In terms of how efficient it is that helping you lose body fat, I think it is one of the better programs out there due to the fact that the majority of the program is based off high-intensity interval training.
+I get a lot of people that ask me does Turbo fireworks.
+It depends on what goal you have coming into the program.
+Regarding how efficient it is in helping you lose body fat, I think it is one of the better programs out there because the majority of the program is based off high-intensity interval training.
 Whenever I am trying to cut down body fat and lose weight, I always incorporate HIIT into my workout schedule.

 It is not the best if you’re trying to build muscle mass.
-I recommend another program such as P90X, Body beast or master and hammer for that.
-But for purely losing weight, this is one of the better programs out there.
+I recommend another program such as P90X, Body beast, or master and hammer for that.
+But this is one of the better programs out there for purely losing weight.
 If you have clients that are trying to lose weight quickly, this could be a decent solution for them.